FireTail-io/firetail-appsync-lambda/README.md

 GOARCH=amd64 GOOS=linux
 ```

-Next, build the binary and output it into a `bin` directory at the root of the repo. `-ldflags="-s -w"` can be used to marginally reduce the size of the binary:
+Next, build the binary and output it into a `bin` directory at the root of the repository. `-ldflags="-s -w"` can be used to marginally reduce the size of the binary:

 ```bash
 go build -ldflags="-s -w" -o ../bin/logs-handler
 ```

-A [serverless.yml](./serverless.yml) is provided in the root of this repository which can be used to deploy this binary to Lambda, and expects the binary to be found in a `bin` directory at the root of the repo, hence `-o ../bin/logs-handler`.
+A [serverless.yml](./serverless.yml) is provided in the root of this repository which can be used to deploy this binary to Lambda, and expects the binary to be found in a `bin` directory at the root of the repository, hence `-o ../bin/logs-handler`.

 The provided [serverless.yml](./serverless.yml) has two parameters: